Pengu-26/Ice-Mario/README.md

-Edit the file pauline.js to exit the source code for Pauline!
+Edit the file pauline.js to edit the source code for Pauline!